-- People with FOP have malformed big toes and sometimes short thumbs - FOP toes and thumbs may have a missing middle joint - FOP is an ultra-rare genetic condition with only about 900 known cases in the world: with an incidence rate of 1 in 1 million people - FOP is not contagious - FOP has no ethnic, racial or gender patterns - FOP progresses in 2 ways by presenting spontaneous flare-ups or as a result of trauma - FOP is misdiagnosed over 90% of the time - FOP is a debilitating disease that leads to progressive immobility - Once heterotopic bone has formed, it cannot be removed because surgery causes more bone to develop - Many people with FOP also have hearing loss - Disease progression is variable and hard to predict - FOP does not affect intelligence - Heterotopic ossification forms in all skeletal muscle except the diaphragm, tongue, and extraocular muscles. - FOP has been around for many years with the first note of it in a British medical journal nearly 300 years ago - Some people with FOP live a shortened life span - There are likely thousands of people with FOP that do not know what they have
+- People with FOP have malformed big toes and sometimes short thumbs - FOP toes and thumbs may have a missing middle joint - FOP is an ultra-rare genetic condition with only about 900 known cases in the world - FOP is not contagious - FOP has no ethnic, racial or gender patterns - FOP progresses in 2 ways by genetic messaging & as a result of trauma - FOP is misdiagnosed over 90% of the time - FOP is a debilitating disease that leads to progressive immobility - Once heterotopic bone has formed, it cannot be removed because surgery causes more bone to develop - Many people with FOP also have hearing loss - Disease progression is variable and hard to predict - FOP does not affect intelligence - Heterotopic ossification forms in all skeletal muscle except the diaphragm, tongue, and extraocular muscles. - FOP has been around for many years with the first note of it in a British medical journal nearly 300 years ago - Some people with FOP live a shortened life span - There are likely thousands of people with FOP that do not know what they have

-WHAT TO LOOK FOR IN ORDER TO DIAGNOSE A PERSON WITH FOP...
+WHAT TO LOOK FOR IN ORDER TO DIAGNOSIS A PERSON WITH FOP...